Indicial treatment in the public service

 If you perceive a New Index Subsidy (NBI), the index points you receive do not add to your index plus to determine whether or not you are entitled to the minimum treatment corresponding to the index plus 366.

-The additional index salary shall be paid to State officials, territorial and hospital workers who work in the health sector or in the social or medico-social sector or in the socio-educational sector.
+The index salary supplement is a salary supplement, paid to State, territorial and hospital officials who work in the health sector or the social or medico-social sector or the socio-educational sector.

 The monthly amount of the additional index salary is fixed at 49 index points, i.e. €241.22 raw.